ucsb-teaching-cs/w21/resources/_buggycode-peer-review/cs130b-01-andrewlkraft/README.md

 * Which functions could be buggy to cause this issue?
 * What sort of things cause undefined behavior in your code?
+* How can you make sure you aren't doing things which could cause undefined behavior?

 -----